 Tuition and fees at the University of Cincinnati are reviewed and set by the Board of Trustees each spring for the upcoming year.
-The Office of the Bursar is then responsible for assessing fees based on the appropriate factors.
-Students who have questions about their university bill can seek assistance via the One Stop Student Service Center.
+The Office of the Bursar is responsible for assessing fees based on the appropriate factors.
+Students who have questions about their university bill can seek assistance from their respective One Stop Student Service Office:

 In general, the following factors will affect a student’s tuition and fee assessment each term:

 Some tuition amounts are set by college, others are determined by program level (undergraduate, graduate or professional) and still others are specific to the course of study itself.
 Some colleges or majors have individual fees that are assessed only to their students.
 Details on college-specific fees can be found in the Fees by College link for any given tuition year in the navigation bar at the left.

 As a state of Ohio-supported institution, a student’s residency classification influences the fee assessment.
 More information on residency can be found through the Office of the Registrar.

 Class enrollment each term will influence the tuition and fee assessment.